Friday, March 14, 2025

 Some of Darryl Erkel's articles touch on aspects of gatherings of the congregation.

-BTW: Nowhere do we find mention of where one sticks one's hands!
+BTW: Nowhere do we find mention of what one does in the congregation with one's hands!

 Tuesday, January 14, 2025